aeneasr/aeneasr/README.md

 ## Research

 My master thesis in computer science [*Distributed linear correlation cluster detection using MapReduce*](./rek18-lmu.pdf) applies mathematic projections and computer graphic algorithms to high-volume and high-dimensional data in order to find meaningful patterns in reasonable time.
-Because I decided against pusruing a PhD it is my only public research paper to date.
-I simply enjoy writing code more than text ;)
+Because I decided against pursuing a PhD it is my only public research paper to date.Writing code is more enjoyable than writing than text to me ;)

 ## Shoutouts